cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 * <span class="notranslate">X-Ray</span> tab - provides access to X-Ray;

 ## Activation
-To start using CloudLinux Manager, it must be activated with your CLN activation key.
+To start using CloudLinux Manager, it must be activated with your CloudLinux OS Solo activation key.

 In order to activate CloudLinux Manager features:

 * Enter your CLN activation key if you already have it
     ![](/images/cloudlinuxmanageractivation.png)

-    More about CLN activation key [CLN registration](/cln/)
+    More about CloudLinux OS Solo and how to get the license [here](https://lp.cloudlinux.com/cloudlinux-os-solo)

 * Sign up and get 30-days trial license